Up and running in minutes

 The installer drops everything under the install directory you choose.
 Nothing is written outside it.

-Get a free AI provider key
+Get an AI provider key

-- Sign up at console.groq.com (Google or GitHub login works).
+- Sign up at console.anthropic.com.

 - Copy the key — it starts with

-- OpenAI — about $5 starter then paid. platform.openai.com
+- OpenAI (GPT-4o) — platform.openai.com

 First launch